andreamoleri/DataArchitecture/README.md

 #### Create the table structure
 Designing the database tables effectively, considering the identified queries, data relationships, and access frequency, is fundamental.
 The table structure should optimize the read and write operations needed to satisfy common queries.
 Frequently accessed data together should be stored in a way that minimizes read operations.
 Crucial aspects for a good table structure are:
-- **Denormalization**: Evaluating data denormalization can significantly improve query performance.
+- **Denormalization:** Evaluating data denormalization can significantly improve query performance.
 In many cases, a bit of redundancy can reduce the number of necessary joins, thus speeding up read operations.
-- **Primary keys**: Carefully defining the primary keys for each table is crucial, as they ensure not only the uniqueness of data but also its distribution among nodes.
+- **Primary keys:** Carefully defining the primary keys for each table is crucial, as they ensure not only the uniqueness of data but also its distribution among nodes.
 Composite keys can be used to support complex queries when necessary.
 Composite keys organize the data in a way that allows efficient query execution, reducing the number of read operations.
-- **Data type**: Choosing the most suitable data types to represent information in the database is essential for ensuring efficiency and speed.
+- **Data type:** Choosing the most suitable data types to represent information in the database is essential for ensuring efficiency and speed.
 This means choosing data types that minimize storage space and maximize read and write operation speed.
 Native Cassandra data types can be used, as well as collection data types (such as sets, lists, and maps) for efficient modeling of complex data.
 These data types can greatly improve query performance by enabling normalization and eliminating joins between tables.

 In the context described at the beginning of the chapter and based on the operational flow and identified queries, three tables have been identified: